orla

 mcpm.sh

-Centralized management for Model Context Protocol (MCP) servers, including discovery, installation, execution, and sharing, with client integration and usage analytics.
+MCPM is a command-line tool for managing Model Context Protocol (MCP) servers, enabling discovery, installation, execution, sharing, and integration with various MCP clients.

 mcp-filesystem-server